catalinghita8/android-mvp-dagger2/README.md

 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/archiving.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/open_tab.gif)
 ## Presentation Layer
 As shown in the below diagram, the View layer is as passive as possible.
 The Presenter handles most of the logic, cancelling any dependancy between the View Layer and the Model Layer.

-The model layer is completely isolated and centralized throught the repository pattern.
+The model layer is completely isolated and centralized through the repository pattern.

 ![Presentation](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/presentation_layer_diagram.png)

 ## Model Layer
 The model layer is structured on repository pattern so that the presenter has no clue on the origins of the data.

+The repository handles data interactions and transactions from two main data sources - local and remote:
+-- `NewsRemoteDataSource` defined by a REST API consumed with [Retrofit](http://square.github.io/retrofit) -- `NewsLocalDataSource` defined by a SQL database consumed with [Room](https://developer.android.com/topic/libraries/architecture/room)

-Following this idea, the repository has two main use-cases, online and offline.
-In the online use-case data is first being fetched from `NewsRemoteDataSource` defined by a REST API consumed with [Retrofit](http://square.github.io/retrofit), and the repository data is refreshed.
-In case of failure,  `NewsLocalDataSource` defined by a SQL database consumed with [Room](https://developer.android.com/topic/libraries/architecture/room) is queried.
+Following this idea, there are two main use-cases, online and offline.
+In the online use-case data is first being fetched from the `NewsRemoteDataSource` and the repository data is refreshed.
+In case of failure,  `NewsLocalDataSource` is queried.
 As for the offline use-case, `NewsLocalDataSource` has priority.

 When data is being retrieved (from any source), every response is propagated through callbacks all the way to the `NewsPresenter` that handles them accordingly.

 The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
 Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasource`) are decoupled through `NewsDataSource` interface.
+Also, through their dependence on the same interface, these data sources are interchangeable.

 In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.